 God quickly blessed the young church with growth.
 Within six months, membership had climbed to fifty-six.
 The congregation sought to find a full-time pastor to fill the pulpit and minister to the members.
 On August 1, 1965, James W. Wright preached his inaugural sermon and pledged to lead the church.

-Members continue to be added and soon the small church was out of classroom and nursery space.
+Members continued to be added and soon the small church was out of classroom and nursery space.
 Unfortunately, First Baptist simply could not incur the cost of another building project at this point.
-Since the mission church had been able to support itself financially, the logical step was to declare independence from First Baptist and become an independent church, which formally occurred on March 20, 1966.
+Since the mission church had been able to support itself financially, the logical step was to declare independence from First Baptist and become an independent church, which formally occurred on March 20, 1966

 Kenneth Lay, Growth

 In February 1970 Pastor Wright resigned to accept a pastorate in Wyoming.
 Now in need of a second interim pastor, the church turned to Dr. M. E. Ramay, who had since retired from First Baptist.
 He was delighted to serve in this role until August 1970, when Kenneth Lay accepted the call to Henderson Hills.

 Pastor Lay focused his efforts on nurturing and growing the seedling church.
 He led efforts to reach out to the community, and the results were dramatic.
 The church grew from 170 people in 1970 to 354 in 1975 a wonderful growth in five years.

 Of course, space was now an issue, and the church began planning for a new worship center.